aws-samples/aws-proton-cloudformation-sample-templates/lambda-multi-svc/README.md

 ```

 Create the IAM role that Proton will assume to provision resources and manage AWS CloudFormation stacks in your AWS account.
+This can also be done from the console. https://docs.aws.amazon.com/proton/latest/adminguide/ag-setting-up-iam.html#setting-up-cicd

 ```bash
 aws iam create-role \